 Every year around 3,000 patients in Australia are diagnosed with pancreatic cancer.
 The pancreas is an eggplant-shaped organ of the digestive system.
-It is located behind the stomach and sits close to the first section of small intestine known as duodenum.
+It is located behind the stomach and sits close to the first section of the small intestine known as the duodenum.
 The pancreas secretes pancreatic juice that contains digestive enzymes that help digest food and hormones that regulate sugar levels.

-Pancreatic cancer is abnormal growth of cells in the pancreas.
-It is often referred as a “silent disease” as it is frequently diagnosed in the later stages of growth.
+Pancreatic cancer is an abnormal growth of cells in the pancreas.
+It is often referred to as a “silent disease” as it is frequently diagnosed in the later stages of growth.
 The cancerous cells can surround nerves and blood vessels and spread to other organs, such as the liver.
 Unfortunately, pancreatic cancer has a low survival rate.

-What Are Causes of Pancreatic Cancer?
+What are the causes of Pancreatic Cancer?

 The causes of pancreatic cancer are not known, but factors that put some people at higher risk include smoking, age, family history, obesity and physical inactivity, and chronic pancreatitis.

 What are the symptoms of Pancreatic Cancer?